Ambrose COVID Response

 Before coming to campus

-- Pack your mask and hand-sanitizer
+- Remember to bring your mask

 Upon Arriving on Campus

-- Put on your mask and sanitize your hands before touching shared surfaces
+- Put on your mask and sanitize your hands before touching shared surfaces.

 While on Campus

 - Observe directional signs and designated entries and exits

 Campuswide approaches to safety and the practice of physical distancing are important as individuals can be without symptoms and still be COVID-19 positive.
 Individuals who come to campus must conduct symptom monitoring every day before coming to campus or leaving their residence hall room.
 It is the individual’s responsibility to comply.
 It is our shared duty as a community to act responsibly.